Introduction to Software Testing

 Regardless of how you prepare for a software testing career, here are the skills you should have or plan to develop:

-- Create and document automated and manual test plans and procedures, execute tests, analyze results and report on test problems and bugs
+- Create and document automated and manual test plans and procedures, execute tests, analyze results, and report test problems and bugs.

 - Perform software testing in all phases of the design-develop-test-release-maintain software life cycle

 - Understand various development methodologies, such as Agile and Scrum

 - Possess thorough knowledge of several testing tools